khaleedcodes/tilesnap/replit.md

-# Twitter Photo Tile Creator
+# TileSnap - Crafting Stories, One Tile at a Time

 ## Overview

-This is a React TypeScript web application that helps users create expandable Twitter photo tiles.
+TileSnap is a fun, cartoon-styled React TypeScript web application that helps users create expandable Twitter photo tiles.
 The app allows users to upload a main 16:9 image that gets split into 4 quadrants, along with 8 surrounding images that complement each quadrant.
 The final output is 4 optimized images ready for sequential Twitter posting to create an interactive tile effect.

+## Brand Identity

+**Name**: TileSnap
+**Tagline**: "Crafting Stories, One Tile at a Time"
+**Design Style**: Cartoon aesthetic with bold black outlines, bright colors, and playful fonts
+**Color Palette**: Vibrant blues, yellows, corals, teals, mints, and purples
+**Typography**: Fredoka and Comic Neue for a friendly, approachable feel

 ## System Architecture